ggohierroy/ggohierroy.github.io/_posts/2015-04-12-n-tier-architecture-with-entity-framework.markdown

 public virtual Expression<Func<TEntity, TEntity>> ToDto { get { return e => e; } }
 {% endhighlight %}

-The read methods are really similar to the search to there is nothing interesting to add.
+This is very similar to the search methods.

 ### The Insert Operation